 This is a must for spring landscaping.
 Edging will help prevent your grass from growing into your beds and define the line between your lawn and landscaping.
 Plus, it will give your landscape a well-manicured and sharp look.

 It’s also best to inspect your irrigation system on a regular basis.
 A perfectly functioning irrigation system is the final step into ensuring that you keep your yard in tip-top shape!

 This spring lawn maintenance guide will surely level-up your lawn this season.
-As your landscaping company in Dallas, TX, we are here to sweat the details so you don’t have to!
+As your landscaping services company in Dallas, TX, we are here to sweat the details so you don’t have to!
 Contact us to get your questions answered or to talk about your spring landscaping needs.